ovh/docs/pages/account_and_service_management/account_information/security-specification-privatecloud-VMware/guide.en-gb.md

 Several network filtering features such as micro segmentation, distributed firewall, load balancing, etc. are available via VMware's NSX-based SDN solution.

-The guide to getting started with the NSX solution is available on [this link](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/nsx-01-first-steps).
-It is accompanied by other tutorials in the documentation space to facilitate the use of other features.
+The guide to get started with the NSX solution is available using [this link](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/nsx-01-first-steps).
+It comes with other tutorials aimed at facilitating the use of other features.

 ### 9.2.5 Data encryption